amemori98/QCP2024/README.md

 ### Gates Included
-When adding gates to a circuit use their id to name them.
-For example the id for Hadamard gate id="H" so you use circuit.add_step([H,H,H]).
+When adding gates to a circuit use their id.
+For example the id for Hadamard gate is "H" so you write circuit.add_step([H,H,H]).

 | Gate Name        | id |
 | ---------------- | -- |